Large paper warehouse with conveyor equipment and palletized rolls

 Why this industry needs specialized planning

-Volume-driven shipping structures in corrugated board logistics
+Volume-driven shipping structures in corrugated-board logistics

 Tight interaction between plant, warehouse, shipping, and loading dock

-Time-critical delivery with fixed slots and cut-offs
+Time-critical delivery with fixed slots and cut-off times

-Different transport profiles by product group and route
+Different requirements by product group and relation

-Strong cost pressure combined with high delivery quality expectations
+Strong cost pressure combined with high delivery-quality expectations

 Worker unloading palletized paper products from a trailer